Does your child like astronomy? Would you like to have a good quality telescope for the family to use? We want to arrange that!

 The THIRD session we’ll show you how to find some “deep sky” objects with your telescope, such as Messier objects.

-After three sessions your youngster will graduate from the program with (1) a certificate (2) an astronomy book and (3) a good quality pair of binoculars for your family to keep.
-And that’s not all!
-You will also get a one year FREE family membership in the CAS, which includes Reflector magazine and discounts on other popular astronomy magazines.
+After three sessions your youngster will graduate from the program with (1) a certificate (2) an astronomy book (3) a good quality pair of binoculars and (4) the telescope provided earlier for your family to keep.
+You will be invited to participate in club observing programs and will be provided a 1 year suscription to the Astronomical League’s Reflector Magazine.

 After graduation day, your astronomy career has just begun.
 The Future Astronomers Club also holds monthly meetings on Saturday afternoon to discuss what’s available to see in the coming month and to plan future observing sessions for your family.